Saturday, November 18, 2017

 Meanwhile, contrary to what I have been taught about President

-Abraham Lincoln, according to the author of this book,
+Abraham Lincoln, according to the author of this book, our 16th

-the American Colonization Society, which sought to deport all
+in the American Colonization Society, which sought to deport all

 blacks out of the country.
 Lincoln also refused to abolish slavery in